OpenUserJS/OpenUserJS.org/TOS.md

 ### Reserved Rights

 * OpenUserJs.org reserves the implied right to publish, distribute, and terminate access to your published works and code snippets.
-* OpenUserJs.org allows all published works to be forked via this sites forking capabilities.
+* OpenUserJs.org allows all published works on this site to be forked via this sites forking capabilities.

 ### Default Licensing